Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/Send_messages_CL.md

 title: "Send  a message"
 linkTitle: "Sending a MESSAGE"
 weight: 230
---- You can use the SEND MESSAGE command to send a message to a designated partner, for example small amounts of content that are not considered sensitive content.
+---You can use the SEND MESSAGE command to send a message to a designated partner, for example small amounts of content that are not considered sensitive content.

 - The message length in the PeSIT protocol has a maximum value of 4096 bytes
 - The message can be extracted from the Catalog file, and redirected to a specified file (fout parameter), using the DISPLAY command: